 If you’re a small nonprofit, here’s your how-to guide for fundraising.

-A few months ago, my co-authors and I sat down to think about what type of book would be most useful to the market.
-It didn’t take us long to realize that there was a lack of material comprehensively dealing with the specific challenges of running a nonprofit on a small budget.
+When my co-authors and I sat down to think about what type of book would be most useful to the market, it didn’t take us long to realize that there was a lack of material comprehensively dealing with the specific challenges of running a nonprofit on a small budget.

 Many books target leaders of nonprofits with larger budgets.
 Yet we recognized that smaller nonprofits need to be scrappy.
 You can’t do everything, so you need to know what to do first and how to do it right the first time.

 Voila!
 Let me introduce The Essential Fundraising Handbook for Small Nonprofits.

 In this jam-packed little gem, you’ll find eight experts (myself and seven of my savvy peers) lending their expertise.
 In each chapter, you learn from an expert teaching you …

 - how to make juicy direct asks

 - how to work with your Board